Bowen Family Systems Theory offers a way of thinking that affects every aspect of leadership in ministry.

 Those seeking to explore the theological implications of this concept, opportunities for personal ministry reflection through small groups and presentations, guide and encourage participants’ work on genograms and family of origin issues and prefer a peer group setting, could benefit from LIM.

-Upcoming workshops in Kansas City and Atlanta locations!
+Upcoming 2020 workshops in Lynchburg, VA and Kansas City locations!
 Click here to learn more about the LIM program.

 The Rev. Vanessa Ellison MSW, MDiv, is a Licensed Clinical Social Worker (LCSW) in Richmond, Virginia.
 She currently works as a therapist at Virginia Commonwealth University’s (VCU) University Counseling Services and at Richmond Therapy Center.
 Vanessa has clinical experience providing individual, couples, and group psychotherapy and community-based services and ministerial experience serving local congregations, local missional settings, and non-profit organizations.
 She first learned about Bowen Theory while attending Baptist Theological Seminary at Richmond, learned how to apply it clinically while working on a master’s degree at VCU’s School of Social Work, and has attended workshops at the Bowen Center for the Study of the Family in DC.
 She began participating in the LIM workshops in 2006 and joined the LIM Workshop Faculty in 2018.